 - Printing is available on a first-come, first-served basis and is coordinated by the Glen Ellyn Public Library staff.
 Priority printing is given to library programs and events.

-Send an email to the library with “3D Print” in the subject line to firstname.lastname@example.org with the .stl file attached, as well as the desired dimensions of the completed object and any color preferences.
+Send an email to email@example.com with “3D Print” in the subject line and .stl file attached, as well as the desired dimensions of the completed object and any color preferences.

 Once your submission has been received, library staff will review your 3D model for printability and appropriateness.
 If changes are needed, you will receive an email detailing the changes.
 If no changes are needed, your model will be printed and kept for pickup at the library.
 You can expect models to be printed in about two weeks, but printing time can vary due to class use of the printer or printer downtime.

 You will receive an email letting you know it is ready for pickup.
 Ask at the Youth Information Desk for your model.